alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging.md

 is defined as:
 1 or more
 bits of information
-regarding
+regarding any or all of:

-either the plaintext message content ("content"), or the precise size of that content.
+1. the plaintext message content (the "content")
+1. the precise size of the content
+1. any metadata which may describe the thematic nature of the content

 ### Examples of PCASM